thoughtspot/thoughtspot.github.io/_spotiq/customization.md

 ---
 title: [SpotIQ analysis]
 summary: Learn how to customize SpotIQ analysis.
-last_updated: 11/05/2021
+last_updated: 11/18/2021
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 {% include content/liveboards-announcement.md %}

-{% include note.html content="The new SpotIQ analysis window is part of the new answer experience.
-The new answer experience is in Beta and off by default, but the option to turn it on or off individually is on by default.
-If you have the new answer experience on, the new version of the SpotIQ analysis window appears when you run SpotIQ on data points in an answer, but not when you run it on data points in a Liveboard.
-You can turn the new answer experience on or off individually from the <strong>Experience manager</strong> panel in your profile.
-If that option is not available, contact your administrator." %}
+{% include note.html content="SpotIQ has a new UI.
+The functionality remains the same, but we reorganized the UI to make it more intuitive.
+This feature is in <strong>Beta</strong> and part of the new answer experience (Beta, off by default).
+The ability to turn on the new SpotIQ experience is on by default.
+To enable it, you must first enable the new answer experience, and then enable the new SpotIQ experience.
+If you do not see the option to enable the new SpotIQ experience in your profile under <strong>Experience</strong>, it may be off for your organization.
+To enable it globally, contact ThoughtSpot Support.<br><br>If you have the new answer experience and the new SpotIQ experience on, your UI and workflows may look different than what this article describes." %}

 Everywhere in ThoughtSpot where you can run **SpotIQ analyze**, you can configure a customized SpotIQ analysis.
 The customized analysis can be